vj11099/secure-clinic-api/README.md

 SUPER_SECRET_KEY

-also add your database url as
+also add your postgresql database connectionstring as

 DATABASE_URL